Tag Archives: Hong Kong horror-comedy

 Ghosts in Hong Kong movies just love blue lighting

-Meanwhile, in the ghost-infested building, a monk (Yuen) captures the various spirits and stores them in drawstring bags covered in Buddhist swastika symbols.
-These bags are then placed behind a sealed ‘Door of Hell’, but one of the bags is accidentally dropped, enabling the blue-lit female ghost (Chang) to escape, kill the landlady and begin to terrorise the place.
-Oh, this ghost can definitely be nasty, but she also likes to have her toes sucked!
+Meanwhile, in the ghost-infested building, a monk (Cheung-Yan) captures the various spirits and stores them in drawstring bags covered in Buddhist swastika symbols.
+These bags are then placed behind a sealed ‘Door of Hell’, but one of the bags is accidentally dropped, enabling the blue-lit female ghost to escape and begin to terrorise the place.
+Oh, this ghost can be nasty, but also likes to have her toes sucked!

 The scared landlady holds a bunch of ghost-filled drawstring bags